 Moreso than cameras and lenses, there’s so much variation in how we use film stocks, from the way we shoot and develop to the ways we print and scan.
 I’d like to help you share your results in the context of your photographic style and workflow.
 In short, if you have something to shout about, you can shout here.

 Read more here:

 I’m not a fan of imposing maximum word counts but you should aim to have your film review at a minimum of 1000 words.
 Anything above that is fine by me, you can go into as much detail as you like.

-Regards images, I’d suggest 12-24 samples help show off both your style of photography and the capabilities of the film itself (as it relates to your use of it).
-I work to JPEGs at 1200px on the shortest edge.
+Regards images, I’d suggest 12-24 help show off both your style of photography and the capabilities of the film itself (as it relates to your use of it).
+I work to JPEGs at 1500px on the short edge.

 Get in touch and let’s talk.

 I find myself using all kinds of cameras, from medium format TLRs and SLRs, to 35mm point and shoots, all the way up to large format.
 If you have one, or a dozen cameras you love to use and want to shout about them here on EMULSIVE, you are very welcome to do so indeed.
 In fact, if you have a scanner, a lens, a bag a strap or any other gear you’d like to talk about, I’m all ears.

 It’s up to you to follow a technical or non-technical approach to your review.
 What I’m mostly interested in is how you use the camera/gear and the for camera reviews specifically, the images you produce as a result.

 My original vision for camera reviews was one of “A day in the life…”, as for me, the most interesting aspect of a camera review is understanding a bit about the reviewer and how they use it.